Bloomberg-Beta/Manual/Manual.md

 ### Stage

-We strongly prefer to be the first money into a company.
+We strongly prefer to be the first money into a company, and to invest as early in the startup's life as possible.
+If a startup incorporates itself to take money from us, that's great.

 This isn’t so much a rational investment calculation (arguably there is less competition to write bigger, later checks) -- but it’s a matter of our style.
 This just happens to be what we like.
 We make exceptions when there is some other good reason (a founder or company we just couldn’t resist).

 “First money in” doesn’t necessarily mean lead investor -- sometimes we are the only ones at the table, sometimes one of many.
 Sometimes the founder sets the terms, sometimes another investor does, sometimes we do.
 We don’t think that matters.